Download the MAST brochure

 THINK DIFFERENTLY.
-FOSTER CHANGE.

-Franklin University Switzerland's Master of Arts in Sustainability and Transformation (MAST) is more than a degree; it’s a launchpad for changemakers.
+Franklin Switzerland's Master of Arts in Sustainability and Transformation (MAST) is more than a degree; it’s a launchpad for changemakers.
 In a world facing deep, interwoven crises, such as climate disruption, social injustice, and environmental collapse, we need bold new ways to think, lead, and act.
 MAST blends liberal arts traditions with cutting-edge sustainability practice to equip you to lead meaningful transformation.

 APPLY NOW